tjgore/codetype/content/articles/understanding-dependency-injection-in-php.md

 {{<contentTitle title="Constructor Injection">}}

 Below is an example of the first type of dependency injection, the Constructor Injection.
-Its called the Constructor Injection because the dependency is injected into the client's construct method.
+It's called the Constructor Injection because the dependency is injected into the client's construct method.

 <span class="hl-info"></span>
 ```php